 Articles and other material

-This page provides an introduction to the detailed work 3LE has undertaken since 2009 with links to both on-line material and papers uploaded to the 3LE database.
+This page provides an introduction to the detailed work 3LE has undertaken since 2009.
+There are links to both public on-line material and papers uploaded to the 3LE database.
 Obviously work that is delivered to specific clients remains private to and owned by them until such time as they make it publicly available.
 However, 3LE is able to present:

 Further subject-based material of this character shall be uploaded in the coming weeks.
 But I have been delighted to produce a number of series of both academic and policy literature.

-… is summarized and signposted in the hyperlink above.
-It includes landmark work with CURDS on decentralization, and the first comprehensive LEP audit in 2012-13; pieces on smart specialization, internationalization, and the ‘long march’ or regional cities, in addition to the universities and place-based material mentioned above.
+My academic portfolio is summarized and signposted here.
+It includes landmark work with CURDS on decentralization; the first comprehensive LEP audit in 2012-13; pieces on smart specialization, internationalization, and the ‘long march’ for regional cities; in addition to the universities and place-based material mentioned above.

 I am proud to be a longstanding associate of LGIU, producing over 40 briefings for local authorities and partners on key policy issues such as local growth, devolution, evidence-based policy-making and a breadth of other topics.
 Although behind the paywall, you can get a sense of the portfolio through the hyperlink.
 You can always contact me if you wish to obtain further details.